quazi-irfan/pySimpleDB/README.md

     - Serializability of concurrent transactions is enforced using a variant of two phase locking
     - In this variant, locks(shared and exclusive) are acquired on demand, and all released at transaction completion
     - Locks are acquired on blocks
-- Recovery Manager
+- Logging and Recovery Manager
+  - Logging and recovery is done at field level granularity
-  - Write ahead log for recovery
+  - Write ahead log is flushed before flushing the buffer to the disk
   - Recovery manager performs undo operation on all uncommited transactions during database startup
   - Log files gets very large, but recovery manager only reads until a quiescent checkpoint
 - Log Manager